Nominate your school leaders for the 2020 TrueSchool Fellowship!

 Are there opportunities to continue to work with TrueSchool after the end of the year long Fellowship?

-Yes we recognize that achieving transformative impact for students is a process, and we encourage alumni to reapply for a second year of the Fellowship.
+Yes, we recognize that achieving transformative impact for students is a multi-year process, and we encourage alumni to reapply for a second year of the Fellowship.
 This gives teams the space and time to further prototype and refine their solutions.

-Are there opportunities for schools to receive funding to expand their work?
+Are there opportunities for schools to receive funding through the TrueSchool Fellowship?